 Mental Health

 Mental health is very much the same.
-If you have a solid foundation of mental and emotional health and wellbeing, you will be better equipped to handle challenges and the upheaval that a traumatic event can bring.
-If you don’t have enough mental health resources, a traumatic event may lead to a wide variety of painful effects, such as PTSD, addictions, and other mental health disturbances.
+If you have solid mental and emotional well-being, you are better equipped to handle challenges and the upheaval traumatic events can bring.
+Conversely, traumatic events may lead to painful effects, such as PTSD, addictions, and other mental health disturbances, if you lack enough mental health resources.

 Generational Effects

-Tuller says, “Sometimes, when communities’ restorative capacities are overwhelmed by massive traumas, their impact may be cross-generational.
-This can happen in various ways:
+Tuller says, “Sometimes when communities’ restorative capacities are overwhelmed by massive traumas, their impact may be cross-generational.
+This can happen in various ways, such as through the epigenetic inheritance of trauma, lasting economic impacts of harmful events, or cultural prohibition and cultural change.”

 Relationships

-Collective trauma impacts relationships.
-They can be dramatically altered when one group of people learns to see its role with another group of people in a very different way.
+Relationships are an essential component of our lives.
+Healthy and happy relationships are helpful resources as we experience challenging moments.
+Chaotic and painful relationships can become their own source of trauma and stress.
+For instance, collective trauma impacts relationships when one group learns to see its role with another group of people differently.
 This viewpoint leads to behaviors that create a system to support those assumptions.1

 6 Ways to Reduce the Impact of Collective Trauma

-There are many ways to support yourself, your family, and your community when we’re going through a collective experience, such as the pandemic.
-The good news is that we are all experiencing the same types of challenges and impacts, which can foster understanding and empathy among ourselves.
-No one has to go through this alone.
+You can support yourself, your family, and your community through a collective traumatic experience like the pandemic.
+Many of us experience similar challenges and impacts, which can foster understanding and empathy among populations.
+No one has to face collective trauma alone.

 Here are six things you can do to bolster yourself, your family, and your community after experiencing collective trauma: